 High-speed wireless internet access is available throughout the hotel lobby (free) and in the guest rooms.
 For those staying at the Hyatt Santa Barbara, the hotel also offers copying and printing services for a nominal fee.

 Do I need to sign up in advance for the workshops?

 No, you may make your decisions day by day.
-There is no need to decide ahead of time.
-Most of the workshops range from 15 to 25 people.
+Most of the workshops range from 12-15 people.
 Some of the more popular workshops attract larger numbers, but they are limited to the size of the rooms.
 The culture of the conference has always been one of people feeling free to try out workshops, and move from one to the other at will until you find one you really feel comfortable in.
 Most new students check out a number of workshops in the first couple of days of the conference, and then settle down in one morning and one afternoon workshop the rest of the week.

 Who teaches workshops?

 Experienced, practicing writers and teachers, all highly regarded in their respective fields.
 Details on each workshop leader are available on the faculty page.

 What do I need to bring to workshops?

 Enthusiasm, an open mind, a pen, paper, and laptop, if you prefer.
 We also recommend bringing copies of any stories, poems, manuscripts, to share in workshops.

 What will the weather be like?